 Businesses are indeed unique creatures.
 But in order to have a starting point in answering “what’s it worth?” we do indeed start from the industry point of view.
 From there we try to answer the question “How is it different?”

-Just like in the chart below, there’s a chance that you are exactly like your peer group.
+There’s a solid chance that you are exactly like your peer group.
 There’s also a pretty good chance that you are above or below the mean.
 What we really want to understand is how much you are different than average.

 To illustrate, let’s use a say the mean EBITDA multiple in your widget industry is 5.0x.
 If your EBIDTA is 5.0, does that mean your valuation is 25x?
 It certainly means that the AVERAGE widget manufacturer would be 25x.
 But the heart of the matter is understanding how your business deviates from the average, and parsing that into a Fair Market Value.
 A certified business appraiser can help you do exactly this.